ARCHIPIÉLAGO DE REVILLAGIGEDOS

 Humpback cow with her breaching calf

 With our anchor properly secured in its home on the bow roller, we pointed Rutea south towards Isla Socorro, the largest of the four islands.
 The wind filled in to about 25 knots out of the north and we had a good, fast sail, covering the 35 miles in about 5 hours.
 Isla Socorro looks nothing like its sibling to the north as it’s covered with green hills and steep black rock cliff faces.
-We left Roca O’Neal to port and made our way around the end of Punta Tosca, entering the relatively calm water where two boats were two boats lay at anchor.
+We left Roca O’Neal to port and made our way around the end of Punta Tosca, entering the relatively calm water where two boats lay at anchor.
 Friends of ours had given us specific coordinates of where to anchor and promised that we would find a sand bottom with good holding, despite it being almost 90 feet deep.
 We honed in on the waypoint and I lowered the anchor only to find more rock.
 We upped the anchor and tried a slightly different location.
 More rock.
 I retrieved the anchor again and Ruthie had a VHF radio conversation with Eliza on the Fraser 41, Serafina, who suggested that if we anchor right behind them, we’re likely to find sand.
 Her husband, Ted, said that he had dove from their boat to shore and it was sand almost the entire way.
 Our third time was a charm – I paid out almost all of Rutea’s 350’ of 3/8” high-test chain - and even though we would have liked to be further in towards the cliffs with hopefully more protection, we were comfortable enough although it was no where near idyllic ‘mill pond’ conditions.
 We invited Ted and Liza over for sundowners and discovered that they hail from

 , which was once our home and from